saimayunus925/saimayunus925/README.md

 ### Hi there 👋

 I'm Saima Yunus!
-I'm a Cisco technical intern, an SJSU computer engineering graduate, and an aspiring software developer.
+I'm a former Cisco technical intern, an SJSU computer engineering graduate, and an aspiring software developer.
 My top two languages are C++ and Python; however, I am also proficient in HTML/CSS and Flask, and I'm familiar with React and basic JavaScript.

 I enjoy
 - doing practice programming problems